At St Faith’s we are proud of the quality and individual skills of all our staff and of the work they undertake.

 Our SMT meets weekly to discuss strategic plans and current matters of moment.
 The SMT have individual areas of responsibility for the management of the school.

-Mr N. Helliwell, Headmaster, is responsible to the Governors for all aspects of the welfare and progress of children and staff at St Faith’s.
+Nigel Helliwell, Headmaster (since 2011), is responsible to the Governors for all aspects of the welfare and progress of children and staff at St Faith’s.
 He works closely with his colleagues on the Senior Management Team.

-Mrs M. White, Deputy Head (Academic), supports the Heads of Departments in their curriculum planning and development.
+Margaret White, Deputy Head Academic, supports the Heads of Departments in their curriculum planning and development.

 Heads of Departments look after the teaching and learning in their departmental areas.
 They monitor the children’s performance and support the departmental teachers.
-They are responsible for assessment procedures in their departments and work with the Director of Studies to develop a coherent and effective curriculum.
+They are responsible for assessment procedures in their departments and work with the Deputy Head Academic to develop a coherent and effective curriculum.

 The Heads of House (Prep – Bentley, Chaucer, Latham and Newton), are responsible for the pastoral welfare of all the children in the House and for the work of the Tutors in their Houses.
 Heads of House work closely with the Director of Pastoral Care to plan for success in this area of the School’s programme, meeting frequently with the Tutors in their Houses to ensure that the progress of all the children is regularly reviewed.